marcelpetersen/mobil/_drafts/ridehailing-in-germany.md

 ---
 **Too little, too late: how Germany missed the boat on ridehailling**

+_To read this article in German, click_ [_here_](https://www.wundermobility.com/blog/ride-hailing-in-deutschland)_._

 The German transportation industry is starting to realize that disruption doesn’t have a grace period.
 Urban areas in particular are witnessing digitalization and automation change the way we think about mobility dramatically.

 ![](/uploads/2020/03/10/Ridehailing_blog_Body-1.jpg)